hiahei/chat_trans/README.md

 **New**
-there is an easy description of this project.
+\n there is an easy description of this project.